-What questions should you ask to be certain you're hiring an attorney with the experience you need for the results you deserve?
+What questions should you ask to be certain you're hiring the best attorney with the experience you and your family deserve?

-Don't make a decision to choose an attorney based only on a TV or phonebook ad.
+Don't make a decision to choose an attorney based only on a TV, phonebook ad, website, or social media ad.
 These ads don't tell you anything about what kind of person that attorney is or how experienced they are dealing with serious injury or wrongful death claims.

 Before you hire an attorney for a serious injury or wrongful death claim, ask the attorney these questions:

 1. "Why do you want to represent me?" - To me, this is the most important question you could ever ask an attorney.
 What motivates that attorney?
 Is it just the money?
 Or is it that the attorney really cares about you as a person?
 The answer will give you insight about that attorney as a person.
 Listen closely, you'll be able to tell what truly motivates that attorney.

 2. "How long have you been practicing law?" - This quickly lets you know if the attorney has experience handling serious injury or wrongful death claims and whether you and your family will be a "learning experience" for the attorney.

 3. "What success have you had dealing with insurance companies in serious injury and wrongful death cases?" - You need to know up front whether the attorney has experience and a proven record of successful results.